-To alleviate the “range anxiety” of its customers, Tesla already showed an innovative battery replacement system in 2013.
+To alleviate the "range anxiety" of its customers, Tesla showed an innovative battery replacement system as early as 2013.
 A swap battery with all the trimmings: instead of waiting for recharging, replace the entire battery pack with a fully charged unit, in a few minutes.

 The demonstration was impressive, but the technology was in fact impractical.
 Tesla has decided to simply increase the charging speed in its Supercharger network rather than try to take on the challenge of moving and repairing thousands (or millions) of batteries everywhere.